jamesbriggs/mysql-trigger-logger/README.md

 1. Adding triggers to busy tables will impact performance since triggers are executed for all rows, even if your logic refers to a subset of rows.
 2. It's recommended to try simpler debugging methods first, like grepping SQL statements in source code or reading application logs, before installing triggers in your production database.
 This use of triggers is a last resort to narrow down the source of an intermittent  problem.
 3. MySQL has a limit of one trigger type, INSERT or UPDATE, per table.
 Additional CREATE TRIGGER statements will be skipped.
-4. The provided cron scripts send one alert per log entry.
+4. The provided cron scripts send one alert per log entry, all at once.
 If your triggers log many rows, then you will get many alerts with the default scripts.
 There are several ways to customize the alerting behavior:
-  * add a counter in the inner loop
+  * add a counter in the inner loop and exit after say 10 alerts
-  * add a LIMIT 10 statement
+  * add a LIMIT 10 statement to just process up to 10 alerts per run
-  * change the SET alerted='Y' WHERE clause from id= to note= or alerted='N' to mark multiple items as already alerted.
+  * change the SET alerted='Y' WHERE id= to note= or alerted='N' to mark multiple items as already alerted.

 ## License